getify/You-Dont-Know-JS/scope-closures/ch6.md

 }
 ```

-Recall that function hoisting as described in "When Can I Use A Variable?" (in Chapter 5) might suggest that the final `ask()` in this snippet, with "Maybe..." as its message, would hoist above the call to `ask()`.
-Since it's the last function declaration of that name, it should "win", right?
+Recall that function hoisting as described in "When Can I Use a Variable?" (in Chapter 5) might suggest that the final `ask()` in this snippet, with "Maybe..." as its message, would hoist above the call to `ask()`.
+Since it's the last function declaration of that name, it should "win," right?
 Unfortunately, no.

 It's not my intention to document all these weird corner cases, nor to try to explain why each of them behaves a certain way.
 That information is, in my opinion, arcane legacy trivia.